 Don’t use henna as a non oxidising colouring agent because it’s a mutagen.

 Who’s to say that pure henna is not a beneficial mutagen?
-These are tricky DNA issues I’m afraid and I’m no expert in DNA, but I’ll tell you this much:
+These are tricky DNA issues and we are not experts in DNA, but we can tell you this much:

-Pure henna and pure indigo are made only from pure plants with nothing added.
-These plants have been used safely for centuries (and no Committee has ever declared them dangerous before the multi billion pound hair dye companies feared competition after they started getting a bad rap over deaths and extreme reactions caused by their dangerous products).
-There are no synthetic chemicals present in pure henna and indigo. (“Black henna” by the way is not henna and is in fact another PPD story, so please don’t confuse that with pure henna and pure indigo).
+Pure henna and pure indigo are herbal hair dyes made only from pure plants with nothing added to them.
+These plants have been used safely for centuries, and no Committee has ever declared them dangerous before the multi billion pound hair dye companies feared competition after they started getting a bad rap over deaths and extreme reactions caused by their dangerous products.
+There are no synthetic chemicals present in pure henna and indigo.
+“Black henna” by the way is not henna and is in fact another PPD story, so please don’t confuse that with pure henna and pure indigo.
 Pure henna and indigo are known historically for their healing and disease fighting properties.
 They have never been known to engage in battles to kill; but they have been known to engage in battles to protect and enhance the quality of human life.

-So it’s just a little unfair really to engage in what I consider to be big bully boy scare mongering tactics regarding the pure little henna plant and suddenly labelling it a mutagen without exploring the possibility of henna being a beneficial mutagen, and without creating a proper context for the term mutagen.
+So it’s more than just a little unfair really to engage in what might be considered big bully boy scare mongering tactics regarding the pure little henna plant and what is behind labelling it a mutagen without exploring the possibility of henna being a beneficial mutagen, and without creating a proper context for the term mutagen.

 Of course henna is likely to be a damaging mutagen if ingested – it’s not meant to be ingested!
-You really do not need to ingest henna in order for it to colour your hair well.
-Why don’t they stop ridiculously ingesting henna, and simply explore if henna is a mutagen when it’s applied to hair without being ingested?
+You really do not need to ingest henna in order for it to colour your hair.
+Why don’t they stop ridiculously ingesting henna, and simply explore if henna is a mutagen when it’s applied to hair without being ingested ?
 And if it is… well, if they could just go one little step further and ask one more little question : is it a beneficial mutagen or a harmful one?
 Bingo !
-That might just add up a little more and enable us all to get our heads and our hair around this very expensive research that so far isn’t giving us any clear information in plain English that we can understand very well.
+That might just add up a little more and enable us all to get our heads and our hair around this very expensive research that so far hasn’t given us any clear information in plain English that we can understand very well.

 NO Way Out

-So, on the issue of safety, it’s all about balancing judgement.
+So, on the issue of is henna safe, it’s all about balancing judgement.
 There’s no way out of this.
 It’s something you have to figure out for yourself.
-Henna is either the lesser of two evils, or it’s as evil as hair dye, or it’s got an undeservedly bad rap and it’s pure and beautiful.
+Henna is either the lesser of two evils, or it’s as evil as a PPD hair dye, or it’s got an undeservedly bad rap and it’s pure and beautiful.
 You need to decide for yourself if henna is safe.
-I do not guarantee safety.
-How can I, in the face of all this science?
+We do not guarantee safety.
+How can anyone, in the face of all this science?

-If you know science please do write to me about all this.
-I’ve had awful trouble getting scientists to evaluate the safety of henna in the UK.
-If anyone’s willing to do it, I’d really love to hear from you.
+If you know science please do write to us about all this.
+We’ve had awful trouble getting scientists to evaluate the safety of henna in the UK.
+Perhaps Loreal will have better luck ?

 Further Reports :